lucasespd/api-express-postgreSQL-vercel/Readme.md

 `npm install --save pg pg-hstore`

-CREATE TABLE autos (
+CREATE TABLE IF NOT EXISTS "Garages" ("id" SERIAL , "nombre" VARCHAR(255) NOT NULL, "eliminado" BOOLEAN NOT NULL DEFAULT false, "creado_en" TIMESTAMP WITH TIME ZONE NOT NULL, "updatedAt" TIMESTAMP WITH TIME ZONE NOT NULL, PRIMARY KEY ("id"));

-id SERIAL PRIMARY KEY NOT NULL, nombre varchar(255) NOT NULL, patente varchar(255) NOT NULL, precio float NOT NULL, eliminado BOOL NOT NULL DEFAULT false, creado_en DATE NOT NULL, updatedAt DATE NOT NULL
+CREATE TABLE IF NOT EXISTS "Autos" ("id" SERIAL , "nombre" VARCHAR(255) NOT NULL, "patente" VARCHAR(255) NOT NULL, "precio" FLOAT NOT NULL, "eliminado" BOOLEAN NOT NULL DEFAULT false, "creado_en" TIMESTAMP WITH TIME ZONE NOT NULL, "updatedAt" TIMESTAMP WITH TIME ZONE NOT NULL, "GarageId" INTEGER REFERENCES "Garages" ("id") ON DELETE SET NULL ON UPDATE CASCADE, PRIMARY KEY ("id"));
-)

-CREATE TABLE garages (
-id SERIAL PRIMARY KEY NOT NULL, nombre varchar(255) NOT NULL, eliminado BOOL NOT NULL DEFAULT false, creado_en DATE NOT NULL, updatedAt DATE NOT NULL
-)